jkim430/ui.dv/README.md

 DOCUMENTATION

 Include script tag with link to file in html.
 Angular must also be included.
-Inject as dependency into anglar app.
+Inject as dependency into angular app.

 Attributes: